 AMR Corp.
-(AAMRQ)’s American Airlines won court approval for a new contract with its pilots union, a deal that cuts labor costs and boosts the airline’s effort to exit bankruptcy protection.
+(AAMRQ:US)’s American Airlines won court approval for a new contract with its pilots union, a deal that cuts labor costs and boosts the airline’s effort to exit bankruptcy protection.

 The agreement, approved at a hearing today by U.S. Bankruptcy Judge Sean Lane in New York, comes after American secured new contracts with unions representing flight attendants and mechanics as part of its restructuring.